 Now that you’re aware of the dividend concept, let’s move on to answering the question ‘Do Share Prices Drop after Dividend in India?’

-In other side, when dividend has been paid out shareholders will dispose of the share at the pre dividend announcement rate.
+On the other side, when a dividend has been paid out shareholders will dispose of the share at the pre-dividend announcement rate.
 Therefore, it will go down a bit.

 The ex-dividend date or ex-date is the first trade date a stock trades without rights to the dividend.